MarioCarrion/versions/README.md

 ## Example

-:warning: New outputs are currently in development, at the moment Flavored Markdown is the only supported.
+:warning: New outputs are currently in development, at the moment Flavored Markdown is the only supported one.

-Using
+Using:

 ```
 versions ~/Repositories/versions/go.mod ~/Repositories/nit/go.mod